jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Neutral or Unknown/Solonor.md

 > [!quote]- Quote
 > "I understand not being able to kill a thing that you love."

+Casted *Wish* to cure Sundara of the [[Phaerimm]] Sickness curse at great cost to his strength and magical ability.

 ### Personality Traits
 Exacting.
 Views the subject of missing souls, or the souls themselves, as insignificant.
 Believes creating complex [[Clockwork Devices]] is a type of art.
 Obsessive, cold, calculating, quick to judge.